dhoer/chef-chromedriver/README.md

 ### Cookbooks

-- windows - Required for Windows when PowerShell 3 or greater is not installed
+- windows - used when PowerShell 3 or greater is not installed on Windows

 ## Usage